 With every restaurant feeling the toll of Coronavirus and shifting consumer behavior, every meal becomes an opportunity – yet the stakes are so much higher.
-Because you can’t count on the ambiance of the restaurant, we must shift our mindset to what it means to bring the restaurant into someone’s home, via an online restaurant experience.
+Because you can’t count on the ambiance of the restaurant as much anymore, we must shift our mindset to what it means to bring the restaurant into someone’s home via an online restaurant experience.
 Below are strategies and tools restaurants around the country are using to create a dining experience worth coming back for again and again.

 You’re Online, Now What?

 1. Wait, are you not online?